We may get commissions for purchases made through links in this post. Thanks for the support! 👍

-If you are someone that prefers to not own an SUV with the CVT transmission, which is quickly becoming more common, you are in luck!
-There are quite a few SUVs on the market today like the Bronco, 4Runner, X5, Explorer, and the Compass that all still offer a standard, normal automatic transmission.
+If you prefer not to own an SUV with the CVT transmission (wouldn’t blame you) you are in luck!
+Several SUVs, like the Bronco, 4Runner, X5, Explorer, and Armada, are on the market today, and they still offer a standard, normal automatic transmission.

 1. Ford Bronco

-I am a huge fan of the new Ford Bronco, this retro-futuristic SUV looks great, and performs extremely as well!
+I am a massive fan of the new Ford Bronco; this retro-futuristic SUV looks great and performs exceptionally!

-However, they can be less durable and may not be able to handle the power of a larger engine.
-The Bronco’s 10-speed automatic is designed to be more durable and provide better performance.
+However, they can be less durable and may need help handling a larger engine’s power.
+The Bronco’s 10-speed automatic is designed to be more durable and perform better.

-It also has a wider range of gears, which can be helpful when climbing hills or towing a heavy load.
-While it may not be as efficient as a CVT, the 10-speed automatic will provide better performance and more reliability.
+It also has a broader range of gears, which can be helpful when climbing hills or towing a heavy load.
+While it may not be as efficient as a CVT, the 10-speed automatic will provide better performance and reliability.

 2. Toyota 4Runner

-The 4Runner is extremely well known for being highly reliable!
-Part of this is because it is equipped with a less futuristic, yet trustworthy 4-Speed automatic transmission, rather than a CVT you will find in many other SUVs.
+The 4Runner is exceptionally well-known for being highly reliable!
+Part of this is because it is equipped with a less futuristic yet trustworthy 4-speed automatic transmission, rather than a CVT you will find in many other SUVs.

-Much like the Bronco above, it is extremely capable both on the road, and off-road!
+Much like the Bronco above, it is competent both on and off-road!
 It is high quality, reliable, and a ton of fun to drive.
-Its 4-speed transmission makes shifts much more noticeable, which can make the drive quite a bit more fun if not less fuel-efficient.
+Its 4-speed transmission makes shifts much more noticeable, which can make the drive quite a bit more fun, if not less fuel-efficient.

 3. Ford Explorer

-With its longer wheelbase, great engine, and the 10-speed automatic transmission can hardly be felt shifting through its gears, regardless of how hard you push it.
+With its longer wheelbase, great engine, and 10-speed automatic transmission, it can hardly be felt shifting through its gears, regardless of how hard you push it.

 The police use these vehicles due to their well-rounded nature, speed, and size.